-Hello, Thinking Third Graders,
+Hello Fabulous Fourth Graders,

-Today, we will continue to build on what you've learned in second grade as we explore our writing resources.
+Today, we will continue to build on what you've learned in third grade as we explore our writing resources.
 Getting ideas for writing is part of the fun.
 Where do you get your ideas?

-Have students brainstorm ideas to act out the underlined words.
-Pick one for each, and read the message together with the actions.
+Have students brainstorm ways to act out the underlined words.
+Pick one and read the message together with the actions.
 Create an anchor chart of where to get ideas for writing to use during writer's workshop.

-Hello, Thinking Third Graders,
+Hello Fabulous Fourth Graders,

-Today, we will continue to build on what you've learned in second grade as we explore our writing resources.
+Today, we will continue to build on what you've learned in third grade as we explore our writing resources.
 Getting ideas for writing is part of the fun.
 Where do you get your ideas?

-Have students brainstorm ideas to act out the underlined words.
-Pick one for each, and read the message together with the actions while students remain muted.

-If students are using a platform that allows them to share in writing, have them enter their ideas into a chat or shared document.
+Have students brainstorm ways to act out the underlined words.
+Pick one and read the message together with the actions while students remain muted.
+Brainstorm where to get ideas for writing.
+If students are using a platform where they can share in writing, have them enter their ideas into a chat or shared document.
 Use this to create a digital resource for students.
-If they verbally brainstorm, use your digital platform to create a common document from their ideas that you can later share with the students.
+If they verbally brainstorm, use your digital platform to create a common document from their ideas.

-Daily Focus: Apply and practice the classroom rules and targeted social and emotional skills in a fun and appropriately challenging Morning Meeting
+Daily Focus: Apply and practice the classroom rules and targeted social and emotional skills in a fun and appropriately challenging meeting